CiscoDevNet/cvp-sample-code/CustomerVirtualAssistant/DFAudio/README.md

 * Configure the Dialogflow Key as suggested in Config guide in "Configuring Google DialogFlow Service" section.

 ## Application Development
-* Handle the exit state to break the loop based on intent.
+* Receive the Intents from Dialogflow, Handle the exit state to break the loop based on intent.
 * Store the values as required from the dialogflow responses and return it with subdialog return callstudio element back to CallServer / ICM, so that based on this routing can happen to right skill set.